 WACA-TV Ashland is a local access independent, non-profit organization, governed by a volunteer Board of Directors.
 WACA-TV mission is to help all of Ashland citizens and institutions realize their potential through the medium of cable television.
 WACA-TV encourages and facilitates the production of quality programming by and for the local community of Ashland.
 We have three distinct channels public, education and government community media.
 WACA-TV is committed to fostering a welcoming and empowering environment where Ashland citizens can participate in the usage of a variety of media formats; our TV channels, online VOD, Podcasts, and Social Media platforms including Facebook, Twitter, and YouTube.
 The purpose of creating community programming is that provides a unique, valuable, and locally-relevant option to non-commercial programming.
 WACA-TV strives to keep our viewers informed regarding town issues which impact the quality of life of the residents of the Town of Ashland.
 WACA is dedicated to providing the best quality programming for our residents while strengthening expression, communication, understanding, and appreciation of diversity in a community.

-their own music videos, doing mock news, weather programs and creating original short scripts then shooting and acting in them.
+Over the years, Ashland’s younger residents have been treated to summer video camp sessions and After School Video workshops, where they learned the art of video production.
+They spent their time at the studio learning how to create their own music videos, doing mock news and weather programs, and creating original short scripts where they worked both in front and behind the camera.
 Many of these students have gone on to professional careers in the television and entertainment business.
 They attribute their choice of careers to the education and training they received during their time spent at WACA TV.

-We look forward to continuing to meet the needs of the Ashland Community for many more years to come.
+We look forward to continuing to meet the needs of the Ashland Community for many more years to come!